JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/getting-started.md

 ---

-**Congratulations!** You're now ready to start using the RotorDream camera system.
+**Congratulations!** You're now ready to start using the C Pro camera system.
 Explore the documentation for advanced features and configuration options.

 ---